dataloop-ai-apps/pipeline-templates/automatic_modalities_pipeline/README.md

 ### Execution

-Now, every image you upload to the `“/master”` folder will automatically contain its modality a few seconds after.
+Now, every image you upload to the `“/master”` folder will automatically contain its modality a few seconds later.

 ## Nodes in this Pipeline